 The red snapper fishery in the Gulf of Mexico (Gulf) is managed by the Gulf of Mexico Fishery Management Council (Gulf Council) and the National Oceanic and Atmospheric Administration (NOAA) under the Magnuson-Stevens Act (MSA).
 Once considered “overfished” from the late 1970s through the early 2000s, the red snapper population has turned the corner and is rapidly rebuilding in the Gulf, thanks in large part to the reduction in juvenile red snapper mortality as a result of changes in the shrimp fishery.
 Ironically, what was once a 180-day recreational season in federal waters (2007) was initially reduced to just 3 days in 2017 because of the fishery being rebuilt and an inadequate management system for recreational anglers.

 The 2007 reauthorization of MSA included language (Section 407) that created a catch share in the form of an Individual Fishing Quota (IFQ) for the commercial sector.
 The red snapper IFQ program gifted individual commercial fishermen, without having to pay a resource rent or lease for the rights, a share of the red snapper fishery proportional to their documented historic catch.
 While there were numerous small IFQ shareholders in the beginning of the program, many have since been bought out and the shares consolidated into fewer and fewer hands.
-Today, there are over 380 shareholder accounts, but only about 55 commercial fishermen (called “Sea Lords” by some) own more than 75% of the commercial red snapper allocation.
+Today, there are 338 red snapper shareholder accounts, but only about 55 commercial fishermen (called “Sea Lords” by some) own more than 75% of the commercial red snapper allocation.
 This consolidation of wealth has led to considerable influence on the Gulf Council process to maintain the program’s status quo and the now firmly entrenched IFQ management model.

 After the closure of the 2017 3-day season, the U.S. Department of Commerce reached a deal with the five Gulf States to allow for a 39-day recreational season extension open on weekends in both state and federal waters.
 This was contingent upon the states closing seasons in their waters on weekdays during that same period.
 While the deal provided much-needed short term relief for anglers, forfeiting state access for federal access was not a viable long-term solution to federal fisheries management.

 While all was going well with state management of the private recreational red snapper anglers from 2018-2020, 2021 saw a new glitch in the highly successful state management model.
-The red snapper catch estimates using the federal Marine Recreational Information Program (MRIP) were used to set the recreational season annual catch limit (ACL) or quotas we are fishing under today.
+The red snapper catch estimates under the federal Marine Recreational Information Program (MRIP) were used to set the recreational season annual catch limit (ACL) or quotas that we are fishing under today.
 Even though the states are now using more timely and accurate recreational harvest data collection programs, NMFS insists the new state data must be calibrated back to the MRIP data used to set the quota to remain in compliance with the Magnuson-Steven’s Act and to maintain a consistent timeseries of landings for stock assessments.
 While there is little disagreement that a calibration to ensure consistent currencies between states is necessary, there is considerable disagreement in how the calibration ratios presented by NMFS were developed.
 Unfortunately for Alabama and Mississippi, the old MRIP estimates were inaccurate and highly suspect, and the proposed calibration will penalize their anglers by cutting their individual quotas by roughly half.

 Points of Interest